-Fear is a built in instinct to protect you, so we don’t want to get rid of it, but we do want to help our brains understand the moments we are in fact safe and don’t need that fear reaction.
-The most effective way to overcome fear, in that case, is to repeatedly do the thing that causes it, but in a safe and controlled way.
-During this process of exposure, coupled with some skills, you can learn to ride out the anxiety and fear until it naturally subsides.
+Fear is a built-in instinct to protect us, so we don’t want to get rid of it, but we do want to help our brains understand the moments we are safe and don’t need that fear reaction.
+The best way to overcome fear in that case is to repeatedly do the thing that causes it but in a safe and controlled way.
+During this process of exposure, coupled with positive coping skills, you can learn to ride out the fear or wave of anxiety until it naturally subsides.

 When the emotion of fear or anxiety seems overwhelming, try to shift your focus to a healthier thought or a skill that will reduce the feelings, so it is more manageable.
 A stress-reduction approach like mindfulness or simply taking a break and disconnecting from the issue and going for a walk may help you better take the actions you need to be successful.
 I would also add to be patient and add some compassion into the process.
 Your mind is working to keep you safe when these responses are triggered.
 It can’t always tell the action you want to take isn’t a dangerous risk but one you can handle and necessary to improve your current situation.

 How to overcome the fears of growth as a professional

 Start by identifying the fears holding you back from reaching your next level.
 Our thoughts are powerful, but they can be damaging and limiting when building out your dreams.
 The fear of failure is like the dark cloud that follows most professionals as they work on advancing their careers, especially through entrepreneurship.
 Rather than simply stopping people from being entrepreneurial, fear of failure can also serve as a motivator for success with a better understanding of your response dynamics.
 To help you better recognize and challenge your internal reactions to growth we put together some exercises to help you find those fears with the Believe Bigger Workbook available here for entrepreneurs.